zeroc-ice/ice-demos/swift/README.md

 Open the project file `demos.xcodeproj` to build the sample programs.

-The demos are configured to use the `Ice` and `PromiseKit` frameworks from the Carthage builds and the Slice-to-Swift compiler from the binary distribution.
+The demos are configured to use the `Ice` and `PromiseKit` frameworks from the Carthage builds and the `slice2swift` compiler from the binary distribution.

 If you want to build the sample programs using `slice2swift` compiler from a source distribution, set the `ICE_HOME` environment variable before starting